alik604/chrome-password-thief/README.md

 python chromepasswordthieve.py

 ```
-Tested on the same computer, will need your PC hostname and/or IP addr

  ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Inspiration
 + Mr. robot